Syllabus

 Description of the subject

-The course is a developmental training programme which is focused on enhancing the effectiveness of future researchers by providing an opportunity to build their understanding, skills and confidence in basic knowledge of responsible research, project management and effective communication.
-It also encourages critical discussions and thorough reflection on the wider impact of concrete research and innovation (R&I) aspects and the overall science and technology system.
-It equips students with knowledge and skills to understand Responsible Research and Innovation (RRI), Open Science (OS) or Quadruple Helix model of innovation (QH) approaches and to promote and facilitate such discussion and reflection processes, and gives them the opportunity to be part of such activities.
 The course also focuses on different skill sets for scientific communication: how to gather information, and how to communicate science to peers, multidisciplinary peers and to general public.
-During the course students will learn to gather, manage and summarise scientific information and also they will develop their abilities in three key channels for traditional scientific communication (poster presentations, scientific articles, and oral presentations) and by designing, performing and evaluating a public engagement activity for general public.
+During the course students will learn to gather, manage and summarise scientific information and also, they will develop their abilities in three key channels for traditional scientific communication (poster presentations, scientific articles, and oral presentations) and by designing, performing and evaluating a public engagement activity for the general public.

 The course is divided into three different domains: